What is Fish Sauce?

 Vegan Fish Sauce Ingredients

-Check out the recipe below for a full list and there's a video for you there too so you can watch me make it at home.
+Check out the recipe below for a full list and there's a video for you at the top of the post too so you can watch me make it at home.

 We use shitake mushrooms for their strong flavor which are simmered along with soy sauce and seaweed.
 The seaweed is the type used to wrap sushi or any dry crispy seaweed you can find in the shops if you prefer.
 This vegan sauce can be made in about 25 minutes or so.